aolkin/pylights/sphinx/entities/etcfiles.rst

 Adding Binary File IO Support to Custom Classes
 ===================================================
-.. module:: etcfiles
+.. module:: pylights.entities.etcfiles
    :synopsis: Provides functionality for representing and working with objects
       stored in binary files created by ETC software.

 ..
 Note:: These classes are used by the modules of the etcfiles package and probably have no
 	  external use, so they are just documented here because they can be!

-The base :mod:`etcfiles` module contains base classes that implement some binary file IO.
+The base :mod:`pylights.entities.etcfiles` module contains base classes that implement some binary file IO.
 These can be inherited to use their functionality in custom classes.
 To make a class readable, inherit :class:`Readable`.
 To make a class writeable, inherit :class:`Writeable`.
 You may use any combination of the two classes, so a class can be readable and writeable,